qbap/a7-ios7-downgrader/README.md

 The script has to backup important files from your current iOS version before you can downgrade.

-When the script asks `what ios version are you running right now?` type your current ios version and then hit the enter key on your keyboard
+When the script asks `[*] Please enter the iOS version that is currently installed on your device.`, type your current iOS version and then hit the Enter key to continue.

-It should then begin the process of downgrading your device, please follow the on screen instructions
+It should then begin the process of downgrading your device.
+Please follow the on screen instructions.
+This might take a while.
+Your device will reboot multiple times.

 Your device will be jailbroken automatically.

-If you are on ios 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow cydia substrate to work properly.
+If you are on iOS, 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow Cydia Substrate (tweak injection) to work properly.

 ## Subsequent runs after downgrade is finished